- Peppermint oil is not safe for dogs — While it is popular with many pet parents, the risks associated with peppermint oil are significant.

 Essential oils are highly concentrated plant extracts that are usually made through distillation.
 They’re primarily used for aromatherapy, but some people use them for medicinal purposes.

-Worldwide, essential oils have become increasingly popular natural remedies in recent years.
-In 2018, the global essential oils market size was valued at $7.03 billion, according to Fortune Business Insights.
-It’s projected to reach $14.6 billion by the end of 2026.
+In recent years, essential oils have become increasingly popular natural remedies worldwide.
+In 2021, the global essential oils market size was valued at $9.62 billion, according to Fortune Business Insights.
+It’s projected to reach $18.25 billion by 2028.

 Peppermint oil is one of the most popular essential oils.
 Aside from smelling minty-fresh, it’s claimed to boost energy, reduce muscle pain, and soothe digestive upset for humans.
 If you’re wondering whether peppermint oil can help your dog in the same ways, you’re not alone.
 However, peppermint oil is toxic to dogs, so we recommend steering clear.